Anglican Church of Rwanda: Membership

-Today, there are over one million Anglicans, of whom 85,000 are active members, out of an estimated population of 12 million (2013), making it one of the largest Christian denominations in Rwanda.
+In 2025, there are over one million Anglicans in the country, of whom 85,000 are active members.
+This is out of an estimated population of 14.7 million, making it one of the largest Christian denominations in Rwanda.

 In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research reporting there were 1,240,000 members of the church in Rwanda.

-In 2025, the Church report 1.5 Million members.

 Structure

-The polity of the Anglican Church of Rwanda is Episcopal church governance, which is the same as the other Anglican churches.
+The polity of the Anglican Church of Rwanda is episcopal church governance, which is the same as the other Anglican churches.
 The church maintains a system of geographical parishes organized into 13 dioceses, each one headed by a bishop.